dimitriosdev/chrono-lens/docs/development/GIT_HOOKS.md

 npm install  # Automatically sets up Git hooks
 ```

+The setup script will:

+- Detect your operating system
+- Use the appropriate installation method (PowerShell on Windows, Bash on Unix-like systems)
+- Handle environments without Git gracefully (useful for CI/CD)

 ### Manual Setup

 If you need to set up hooks manually: